Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Lyapunov-Based Problem Transformation

 Since problem $\textbf{P}$ is future-dependent, an online approach is necessary for real-time decision making without foreseeing the future.
-The Lyapunov optimization framework is a commonly used approach for online approach design, as it does not require direct knowledge of the network dynamics while providing guaranteed performance~\cite{Yang2022}.
-Consequently, we first reformulate problem $\textbf{P}$ into a per-slot real-time optimization problem by using Lyapunov optimization.
-Specifically, to address the UAV energy constraint (\ref{Pa}), we define two virtual energy queues $Q_{u1}(t)$ and $Q_{u2}(t)$ to represent the total transmission and computing energy queue, as well as the propulsion energy queue at time slot $t$, respectively.
+The Lyapunov optimization is a commonly used framework for online approach design, as it does not require direct knowledge of the network dynamics while providing guaranteed performance~\cite{Yang2022}.
+Therefore, we first utilize the Lyapunov optimization to transform problem $\textbf{P}$ into a per-slot real-time optimization problem.
+Specifically, to meet the long-term UAV energy constraint (\ref{Pa}), the UAV digital twin model first defines two virtual energy queues $Q_{u1}(t)$ and $Q_{u2}(t)$, which represent the total transmission and computing energy queue, as well as the propulsion energy queue, respectively.
 Moreover, these queues are set as zero at the initial time slot, i.e., $Q_{u1}(1)=0$ and $Q_{u2}(1)=0$.
-Specifically, the virtual energy queues evolves as follows: \begin{sequation} \end{sequation}
+Based on real-time monitoring of the UAV energy consumption, the virtual energy queues are updated as \begin{sequation} \end{sequation}

 where $E_{u1}(t)=E_u^{\text{comp}}(t)+E_u^{\text{trans}}(t)$ and $E_{u2}(t)=E_u^{\text{prop}}(t)$.
 Furthermore, $\bar{E_{u1}}$ and $\bar{E_{u2}}$ (with $\bar{E_{u1}}+\bar{E_{u2}}=\bar{E_u}$) represent the computing and transmission energy budgets per slot, as well as the propulsion energy budgets per slot, respectively.